FOCUS-Travel industry bets on vaccine passports to draw Brits to Med | Business

 Britain's tentative move towards restoring travel "puts pressure on other countries to do the same, which is good for us", said Grigoris Tasios of the Greek Hoteliers' Federation.
 Greece has eased restrictions for vaccinated Israelis and is discussing a similar arrangement with the UK.
 Tourism from Germany, another big travel market lagging the UK on vaccinations, hinges on Berlin dropping quarantines for tested passengers, Lufthansa Chief Executive Carsten Spohr said this week.

-In the aftermath of Britain's departure from the EU, its reputedly unruly tourists are at the center of a battered travel industry's hopes for the peak season.
+In the aftermath of Britain's departure from the EU, its reputedly unruly tourists are at the center of a battered travel industry's summer hopes.
 Spain, typically the Britons' number-one destination by far, has pushed hard for EU vaccination certificates.
 The island of Mallorca's mostly shuttered hotels anxiously await details, their spokeswoman Maria Duran said.

 Athens is appealing directly to British consumers.
 Those with shots will be spared tests, with or without the EU's blessing, tourism minister Harry Theocharis said in UK media interviews.